friedrith/pm2-deployer/README.md

 # pm2-deployer

-It is a tool to easily deploy web applications managed by pm2 and hosted on github or bitbucket catching webhooks.
+It is a tool to easily deploy web applications managed by pm2 and hosted on github or bitbucket.
+It catches webhooks in order to automatically redeploy the webapps.

-With **pm2-deployer**:
-* redeploy automatically web applications after push on bitbucket or github repositories
-* [optionnal] use several web application on the same server thanks to a proxy integrated in **pm2-deployer**
+Finally, it integrates a proxy that you may starts in order to manage several web apps and avoid nginx installation

 ## Get started